 Computers for student use are currently located in the Hewitt Hall Learning Commons.
 CAC cards are required to log on to NWC computers.
-With the exception of classified spaces, the use of personal computers is authorized and Wi-Fi is available throughout the campus; however, only NWC computers can access the intranet.
+With the exception of classified spaces, the use of personal computers is authorized and Wi-Fi is available throughout the campus; however, only CAC enabled devices can access the intranet.
 For issues, contact support@usnwc.samanage.com.